 “All we like sheep have gone astray; we have turned everyone to his own way; and Jehovah hath laid on him the iniquity of us all.”
 (Isaiah 53:6)

-For more information on the suffering of Christ our Savior, click the PDF link below:
+For more information on the suffering of Christ our Savior, click the link below:

 “The Lord is not slack concerning his promise, as some men count slackness; but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.”
 (2 Peter 3:9)

-Therefore, “We love him, because he first loved us.”
-(1 John 4:19) This is true for all us who are in Christ Jesus.
-And for you who don’t know him, simply turn you heart over to God and you’ll feel the same way as well.
-And what else is true, there is no other religion that can give you a love relationship like this.
+However, for us who are in Christ, “We love him, because he first loved us.”
+(1 John 4:19) For there is no other religion that can give us a love relationship like this.
 That’s because other religions are based on man’s efforts and works that leads to self-righteousness and pride.
 However, faith in God’s mercy and grace apart from works is based on the finished works of Jesus Christ.
-“But when the kindness of God our Saviour, and his love toward man, appeared, not by works done in righteousness, which we did ourselves, but according to his mercy he saved us, through the washing of regeneration and renewing of the Holy Spirit, which he poured out upon us richly, through Jesus Christ our Saviour; that, being justified by his grace, we might be made heirs according to the hope of eternal life.”
+“But when the kindness of God our Savior, and his love toward man, appeared, not by works done in righteousness, which we did ourselves, but according to his mercy he saved us, through the washing of regeneration and renewing of the Holy Spirit, which he poured out upon us richly, through Jesus Christ our Savior; that, being justified by his grace, we might be made heirs according to the hope of eternal life.”
 (Titus 3:4-7)

 So, do you want true love, joy and peace in your life?
-Well, you can.
-You see, this is the outcome of a true relationship with Jesus Christ.
-Any other way would only leave you feeling empty with no true peace.
-So, give your life over to Jesus Christ today.
+Well, repent and turn your life over to Jesus Christ.
 And once you do, you will see life in a whole new way, for it’s like being “Born Again.”
 You see, God will fill you with his Holy Spirit and that is why you will experience this new life.
 And by walking after the Spirit, you can put to death that old life of sin and now live a life that’s pleasing to God.
 And the beautiful thing is, you’ll be so excited that you want everyone to know about this relationship that you have with God.
 Amen.

 "It only takes a spark to get a fire going, and soon all those around, can warm up to its glowing.
 That’s how it is with God’s love, once you have experienced it, you spread His love to everyone; you want to pass it on.
 What a wondrous time is spring, when all the trees are budding; the birds begin to sing, the flowers start their blooming.
 That’s how it is with God’s love; once you’ve experienced it, you want to sing “It’s fresh like spring”; you want to pass it on.
 I wish for you my friend, this happiness that I’ve found.
 You can depend on Him, it matters not where you’re bound.
 I’ll shout it from the mountain top – Praise God I want the world to know; the Lord of love has come to me, I want to pass it on."
 Pend by: Kurt Kaiser